markmeeus/MarcelloDB/README.md

 With this collection-file, you can start accessing collections.
 Collections are a bit like tables, the main difference is that they contain entire objects, not just rows with colums.
-A collection can only handle objects of a specific type (including subclasses);
+A collection can only handle objects of a specific type (including subclasses).

-To start working with a collection, simple access it like this:
+You can get the collection form the collection-file like this:
 ```cs
 //Deals with instances of Book or subclasses of Book
 var bookCollection = productsFile.Collection<Book>("books");